oracle-livelabs/adb/shared/adb-ai-web-app/introduction/introduction.md

 ![MovieStream Logo](./images/moviestream-logo.png "")

 The workshop's business scenario is based on Oracle MovieStream - a fictitious movie streaming service that is similar to services to which you currently subscribe.
-You'll be able to query most recently watched films by CUST_ID, which will trigger Select AI process.
-The business logic will suggest films from the promoted movie list as well as pizza and their locations.
+You'll be able to query most recently watched films by CUST_ID, which will trigger GENERATE AI process.
+The business logic will suggest films from the promoted movie list as well as a pizza pairing and their locations.

 You may now proceed to the next lab.